 Reds is a sweeping historical political drama which encompasses the roots of the American socialist Left, World War 1, and the Bolshevik Revolution.
 The film is built around the tempestuous love affair between John Reed and Louise Bryant played by Warren Beatty and Diane Keaton respectively.
-Its major achievement is how it manages to expose the limitations of Marxism and socialism by showing how the central characters’ allegedly revolutionary ideals undermined their ability to simply be with one another.
+Its major achievement is how it manages to expose the limitations of Marxism by showing how the central characters’ allegedly revolutionary ideals undermined their ability to simply be with one another.

 bores the shit out of her regales her with his passionate desire to foment a socialist revolution.
 Socialist feminist and Marxist revolutionary meet and the seeds of a deep love affair at a momentous time in history are sown.

 Reed and Bryant eventually travel to Greenwich Village and we’re introduced to the seminal figures of America’s socialist Left including Emma Goldman and Max Eastman.
-The atmosphere is ripe with revolutionary spirit, but Reed’s attempts to cover labor organizing efforts for his socialist magazine take him away from Bryant and drive an emotional wedge between them.
+The atmosphere is ripe with revolutionary spirit.
+Reed’s attempts to cover labor organizing efforts for his socialist magazine take him away from Bryant and drive an emotional wedge between them.
 Meanwhile, Bryant tries to peddle her writing, but fails because her writing sucks.
 Bryant tries to assert her independence, but can’t confront how much she ultimately wants and needs Reed.
-The couple resolve to remain together and set out to Provincetown, MA with Eugene O’Neill and others to live as artists in a quasi-communistic manner.
+The couple resolve to remain together and set out to Provincetown, MA with Eugene O’Neill to live as artists in a quasi-communistic manner.

-Bryant and Reed separate again, but are reunited when Reed follows her to France and asks her to join him on his journey to Petrograd to cover the imminent Bolshevik Revolution.
+Bryant and Reed separate again, but are reunited when Reed follows her to France.
+He asks her to join him on his journey to Petrograd to cover the imminent Bolshevik Revolution.
 Though their love is rekindled in the fires of the Revolution, their activity is not viewed favorably by US federal authorities.
 Reed is given a platform at a Bolshevik rally and stirs up the proles with some good old fashioned demagoguery.
 It’s impeccably staged and plays like an Occupy Wall Street protest if it weren’t run by a bunch of pussies.

 They return to the US with a renewed hope in revolution, but with the Feds hot on their tail.
 Adding to their travails is their renewed tensions with the American Socialist Party.
-Reed is a member of the Industrial Workers of World and tries to persuade them toward a Bolshevik spirit, but his views are at odds with the leadership of the party.
+Reed is a member of the Industrial Workers of the World and tries to persuade them toward a Bolshevik spirit.
+His views are at odds with the leadership of the party.
 Reed breaks with the main party and forms his own more “pure” Socialist Party and is voted as the leader to seek the sanction of the Bolsheviks in Moscow.
 Here, the film turns a corner and starts to show how the revolution and Marxist dogma ultimately implodes and pits socialists against one another.
-The bickering and tests of purity which the party members apply to one another translates perfectly to modern day squabbles and purges carried out by social justice progressives today.
+The bickering and tests of purity which the party members apply to one another translates perfectly to modern day purges carried out by social justice progressives today.

 Reed is sent on a fateful mission to Azerbaijan to bring the gospel of Bolshevist Socialism to the Muslims.
 To his dismay, he discovers that his propaganda speech was mistranslated by Party kommissar, Zinoviev.
 Drawing an excellent and accurate parallel between Marxism and Islam, Zinoviev replaced “class war” with “Holy war”.
 Reed gets upset that his voice and intent was subordinated by the will of the Party and launches into a screed against the tyranny of the collective.
 It’s good stuff.